Redundancy and the Furlough Scheme How Are Redundancies Affected By The Furlough Scheme?

 If an employee is on minimum wage and was furloughed in March 2020, and are still furloughed now – would redundancy be based on the minimum wage in March 2020 or the new level that came into force in April 2020?

 Redundancy pay is based on the rate of pay attributable to the hours in which the employee worked.
-If they haven’t worked since the national minimum wage was updated, redundancy pay would be based on their pay prior to furlough leave.
+If their last working day was before the national minimum wage increase, redundancy pay is based on the rate before furlough began.

 When making a short service employee redundant, do you need to justify doing it whilst the furlough scheme is still in place?